 - Pregnancy and maternity

 Discrimination can arise in various forms.
 For example, you may feel you are being harassed or overlooked because of a protected characteristic such as your age or sex.
 Or, your employer may put in place a policy or practice not intended to treat anyone less favourably, but which in practice has the effect of disadvantaging a group of people ( including you) with a particular protected characteristic.
 Such a claim could arise, for example, where you request a reduction in your hours, perhaps on return from maternity leave, but your employer requires you to continue working full time.
 This will be unlawful indirect discrimination on the grounds of sex, unless the requirement for full time working can be justified by your employer.
 If you are disabled your employer is obliged to make reasonable adjustments to assist you at work.

 Our employment specialists will advise you on how to raise a grievance about your treatment, how to file a tribunal claim and/or seek settlement from your employer, which would normally be combined with the termination of your employment.

 You can bring a discrimination claim while you are still employed.
-However, it is important to seek advice promptly because claims must usually be brought within three months of the discriminatory treatment.
+However, it is important to seek advice promptly because claims must usually be brought within three months less one day of the discriminatory treatment.

-In dismissing an employee, an employer must have legitimate or fair reasons for doing so and must also follow a fair dismissal procedure.
+In dismissing an employee, an employer must have a potentially fair reason for doing so and follow a fair dismissal procedure.
 These are the potentially fair reasons for dismissal: